datacarpentry/python-socialsci/episodes/05-Processing data from a file.md

 > {: .solution}
 {: .challenge}

-We are now in a position to re-write count of roof types example without know in advance what any of the roof types are.
+We are now in a position to re-write our count of roof types example without knowing in advance what any of the roof types are.

 ~~~